chipsalliance/riscv-dv/README.md

 python3 run.py --asm_test_dir my_asm_test_path
 ```

-You could also use this approach to integrate the assmebly tests
+You could also use this approach to integrate the assembly tests
 from other sources to riscv-dv flow.

 ## Configuration